gtalin/100-days-of-code/log.md

 **Thoughts:** Had some trouble trying to fit the bars in the space.
 Till I did not divide gdp by a factor, all I got was a square of vertical lines becuase the graph was being cut off from the top.
 Took a lot of time in figuring out what was wrong.
 Need to add axis and tool-tip when we hover.

 **Link to work:** [BarChart] (https://github.com/gtalin/Data-Visualization)

+### Day 3: January 5, 2017

+**Today's Progress**: Worked on fcc "Visualize Data with a Bar Chart" assignment.

+**Thoughts:** Adding of axis was tougher than I thought.
+The y-axis was getting cut off even when I added some margin.
+Spent a lot of time figuring it out.
+Adding and aligning the axis with the chart was tough.
+Since I hadn't made much progress in the barchart problem I did not push the barchart code.
+Instead I did a simple codewars kata just so I would be pushing some code to github.

+**Link to work:** [codewars] (https://github.com/gtalin/CodeWars)